abdurrahmanozturk/frapcon-vscode/README.md

 1. Install from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).
    *(Alternatively, clone this repo and build locally with `vsce package`)*

-2. Open a `.inp` file — FRAPCON Support will activate automatically.
+2. Open a `.inp` file — FRAPCON Language Support will activate automatically.

 ---